zogofinance/zogo-integrations/README.md

 This integration features robust customizations controlled both by your implementations and our backend — we’ll cover the difference between these two here shortly.

+## Also check out this [Video Walkthrough](https://www.loom.com/share/85b8a103f9834d3eaf0a5e074d2e7779) that goes through a basic integration!

 ## Table of contents

 - [Integration Overview](#integration-overview)